ACON’s Pride Employee Assistance Program (EAP) offers counselling services for LGBTQ+ employees.

 Ellis Hartland (he/him, they/them) is a psychologist who holds professional registration with AHPRA.
 Ellis has extensive clinical experience, working with young people and adults around a broad range of clinical presentations.
-These include gender diversity, sexuality, self-identity, depression, anxiety, complex developmental trauma, neurodiversity including ADHD and ASD, OCD, hoarding, anger management, stress management, substance use, grief and loss, sexuality, chronic pain and health anxiety.
+These include gender diversity, sexuality, self-identity, depression, anxiety, complex developmental trauma, neurodiversity including ADHD and autism, OCD, hoarding, anger management, stress management, substance use, grief and loss, sexuality, chronic pain and health anxiety.
 Ellis works with clients using a trauma-informed, attachment-focussed framework with a non-directive and client-centred approach, utilising creative/play therapy, neurodevelopmental, CBT, TF-CBT, and DBT methods.

-Ellis is a Board Approved Supervisor, who can offer clinical supervision as a specialist adjunct to your current supervision arrangements, or can work with you as a primary supervisor.
+Ellis is a Board Approved Supervisor, who can offer clinical supervision as a specialist adjunct to your current supervision arrangements or can work with you as a primary supervisor.

 Frequently Asked Questions